Table of Contents

 New Dubai Visa Categories Launched in 2026

-This is something a lot of general guides miss.
-UAE didn't just tweak existing visa types — they added brand new categories.
-These are part of the broader dubai new visa policy push to attract specific kinds of talent and travelers.
+UAE didn't just tweak existing visa types — it added several brand new categories as part of the broader dubai new visa policy push to attract specific kinds of talent and travelers.
+A quick note before the list: not all of these are visit visas.
+A few are residency categories that happen to be new for 2026, and we've flagged those clearly so you don't confuse the two.

 AI Specialist Visa